6DammK9/nai-anime-pure-negative-prompt/ch01/aesthetic.md

 Would art able to be *partially expressed by pure logic?* With [iterlation of knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph), indentifying [psychology and psychiatry effects as visual language](https://youtu.be/lmdtWygrvFA?si=JnEiloBs-_gvUyM_), and finally *find the sweet spot to let most people agree for some insights* via [Computational neuroscience](https://youtu.be/cufOEzoVMVA?si=VJM7O7dNIcZfNaKo)?
 It sounds possible, yet really, really counter intuitive.

+(Added on 240529): After watching some videos and articles about [Daniel Dennett](https://www.youtube.com/watch?v=nGrRf1wD320&t=388s&ab_channel=BigThink), *I agree that many great science theory were pseudoscience before they have been rigorously criticized*, especially it is interdisciplinary for multiple subjects, and becomes an individual subject when the thoughts are being structured (may not valid!).
+Any findings, after criticize and experiement (may not complete!), will contribute to nice progress, *and truth will be reached eventually.* If such progress is not critical to your living, truth will be benefitical, even you are an "AI anti".

 ### (Extra) Unconditional image generation ###

 - See [my CivitAI article](https://civitai.com/articles/5149).
 Will remove rant, especially ch99 if I have time.